-Around the world, health-, education- and nutrition-related products and services that can save and improve lives are frequently not within reach of the children and adults who need them the most.
+Around the world, there are many proven health-, education- and nutrition-related products that can save and improve lives.
+However, they are frequently out of reach for children and adults who need them the most.

 This is often the result of breakdowns in markets and systems.
-Commodities and services may not be available in low- and middle-income countries due to insufficient supply capacity, inadequate forecasting, inefficient procurement processes and outdated policies.
-Even when products and services are available in a country, there may be an inconsistent supply where they are needed the most, or they may be priced too high for the intended beneficiaries.
+Essential commodities may not be available in low- and middle-income countries due to insufficient supply capacity, inadequate financing, inefficient procurement processes and outdated policies.
+Even when commodities are available in a country, they may be of inconsistent quality, they may be priced too high or they may not be appropriately used.

 Since 2008, R4D has developed market shaping strategies at the global level and provided on-the-ground catalytic support to local change agents to achieve transformational impact domestically.
 Some examples include:

 - Designing and implementing a program to avert hundreds of thousands of child deaths from pneumonia in high-burden countries via the delivery of roughly 7.5 million treatments in Ethiopia and Tanzania, while shaping the local markets and systems to ensure sustainable access in the future.
-As part of this work, R4D is also conducting formative research to assess current levels of diagnoses and prescriptions, as well as designing and piloting potential cost-effective interventions to improve the rational use of medicines and the quality of care.
+As part of this work, R4D is also conducting formative research to assess current levels of diagnoses and prescriptions, as well as designing and piloting potential cost-effective interventions to improve appropriate use of treatments as well as overall quality of care.

 - Developed purchasing strategies for long-lasting insecticide-treated bed nets to save the global community up to $630 million over five years, which could in turn be used to purchase an additional 300 million nets.

 - Developed recommendations to both address supply- and demand-side inefficiencies and increase the availability of high-quality, affordable maternal health commodities.
 These recommendations have formed the basis for a series of global- and country-level advocacy briefs developed by PATH and the Reproductive Health Supplies Coalition.